superresistant/senko/README.md

 - Batched inference of CAM++ embedding model
 - Clustering when on NVIDIA (with a GPU of CUDA compute capability 7.0+) can be done on the GPU through [RAPIDS](https://docs.rapids.ai/api/cuml/stable/zero-code-change/)

+On Linux/WSL, both Pyannote segmentation-3.0 and CAM++ run using PyTorch, but on Mac, both models run through CoreML.
+The CAM++ CoreML conversion was done from scratch in this project (see [`tracing/coreml`](tracing/coreml)), but the segmentation-3.0 converted model and interfacing code is taken from the excellent [FluidAudio](https://github.com/FluidInference/FluidAudio) project by FluidInference.

 ## FAQ
 <details>
 <summary>Is there any way to visualize the output diarization data?</summary>